atlanhq/camelot/docs/user/advanced.rst

 Specify column separators
 -------------------------

 In cases like `these <../_static/pdf/column_separators.pdf>`__, where the text is very close to each other, it is possible that Camelot may guess the column separators' coordinates incorrectly.
-To correct this, you can explicitly specify the *x* coordinate for each column separator by :ref:`plotting the text <geometry_text>` on the page.
+To correct this, you can explicitly specify the *x* coordinate for each column separator by plotting the text on the page.

 You can pass the column separators as a list of comma-separated strings to :meth:`read_pdf() <camelot.read_pdf>`, using the ``columns`` keyword argument.